2do2go/requirejs-common-wrap-middleware/README.md

 	}
 }));
 ```

-On production in build script:
+for production at a build script:

 ```js
 require('requirejs-common-wrap-middleware').builder({
   	baseUrl: '/js/',